hrzucchetti/zconnect-verificaC19-sdk-ios/README.md

     //use validator to validate a certificate
     let validator = CertificateValidator(payload: qrCodeContent)
-    guard let validator = validator else {
+    //or use this initializer let validator = CertificateValidator(certificate: certificate!) guard let validator = validator else {
         return
     }